Photo credit: Shane Wyatt

 The largest installation will be a series of underground infiltration chambers at the Northport Public School parking lot.
 The rooftop of the school and its main parking area comprise a drainage area of 35,000 square feet, all of which is at the start of the Main Street stormdrain.
 If funding allows, an area of bioretention will also be installed on the south side of Main Street east of Waukazoo Street.
 There is a large, undeveloped parcel of land adjacent to the road where an approximate 1,000-square foot bioretention area will be installed in the village right of way.

-Planning and design will take place in 2022 and early 2023, with construction for the infiltration trenches planned for summer 2023.
+Planning and design took place in 2022 and early 2023, with construction for the infiltration trenches completed in summer 2023.